wwt/curl-requests-foundations/README.md

 This walkthrough DOES NOT cover a few topics which you should be familiar with before you get started:

-- Basuc Linux/Unix commands.
+- Basic Linux/Unix commands.
 - Basic Python syntax and objects (variables, strings, lists, dictionaries, etc.).

-This repo is heavy in hands-on work so that the *result* of your learning will be your ability to comfortably use cURL and Python Requests, to the extent that you can explain or teach both to someone else.
+This repo is heavy in hands-on work so that the _result_ of your learning will be your ability to comfortably use cURL and Python Requests, to the extent that you can explain or teach both to someone else.
 I believe that learning the information in this repo will help you build essential skills for the **Cisco DevNet Associate** exam.

 ## Get Started